Get dinner on the table quickly and effortlessly with this pasta with peas that’s filled with spring flavors.

 As for the type of pasta, I use gluten-free chickpea pasta; it’s a one ingredient alternative to regular pasta that’s not only delicious but filling thanks to the fiber and protein it contains.

-- First you get a pot of water boiling.
-Toss your peas in for just a minute to blanch them then strain half of them into the food processor while you reserve the other half for the pasta.
+- Toss the peas into a pot of boiling water for just a minute to blanch them, strain, then place half of them into the food processor while you reserve the other half for the pasta.

-- Next toss your pasta in the water and make your sauce while the pasta cooks.
+- Next cook the pasta according to the package directions and make your sauce while the pasta cooks.

 - The sauce is a blend of peas, parsley, mint, lemon zest, garlic and olive oil along with a little of the cooking water from the pot and a spoonful of yogurt (dairy-free) for creaminess.
 Everything gets blitzed in the food processor until smooth and silky.